pedroni/pedroni/src/posts/learning-a-new-programming-language.en.md

 I had the game source to practice.
 But that was still too difficult.
 I always heard of LeetCode, but never attempted it.
 It felt like it would be a good practice.

 With tons of while loops and if statements, I was able to solve a few Easy Problems.
 After submitting my solution, I'd look at other solutions, and oh boy, they were so short!
 Sure I was missing something!
 It was a nightmare for me to solve it.
 Now there was another question: How could I solve LeetCode problems more easily?
 They felt way too complicated.
+That's when I discovered DSA.

 ### Discovering DSA